What’s your favourite animal?

 Which book is your favourite?

 Every book is special!
 When I’m working on a new book, it’s my favourite.
 When a book is first published, it’s my favourite.
-At the moment, I am very excited about my newest books West Coast Wild and Bear’s Winter Party.
-But I am still very fond of my older books, especially Lily and the Mixed-up Letters, which was inspired by my daughter.
+At the moment, I am very excited about my most recent books West Coast Wild and Bear’s Winter Party.
+And I can hardly wait to see my new book Cooking with Bear when it is released in April!

 Where do you get your ideas?